Hebrew Academy of Nassau County

-The Hebrew Academy of Nasssau County (HANC) is a K-12, comprehensive, Modern Orthodox Jewish school system, located in Nassau County, New York.
+The Hebrew Academy of Nassau County (HANC) is a K-12, comprehensive, Modern Orthodox Jewish school system, located in Nassau County, New York.

 History

 In 1953, Nassau County was virtually empty of Jewish education.
 Through the dedicated efforts of Rabbi Meyer and Goldie Fendel, and a small group of individuals, the vision to establish a Hebrew day school on Long Island was conceived.

-Today, HANC’s four campuses, the Samuel and Elizabeth Bass Golding Early Childhood Center and Elementary School (two buildings) in West Hempstead, the HANC Plainview Elementary School and Joshua Waitman Early Childhood Center (one building) in Plainview, and the HANC Middle School (also referred to as the Moses Hornstein Educational Center) and Brookdale High School (one building) in Uniondale, serve more than twelve hundred students, from nursery through high school, who come from fifty communities throughout Long Island and Queens.
+HANC’s two (previously four) campuses, the Samuel and Elizabeth Bass Golding Early Childhood Center, Elementary, and Middle School (One building) in West Hempstead, and Brookdale High School in Uniondale, serve more than twelve hundred students, from nursery through high school, who come from fifty communities throughout Long Island and Queens.

-After the Fendels made aliyah, Rabbi Shlomo Wahrman took the helm as principal and Rosh Yeshiva.
+After the Fendels made aliyah in 1985, Rabbi Shlomo Wahrman took the helm as principal and Rosh Yeshiva.
+During this time, Rabbi Moshe Gottesman served as a teacher, dean, and principal at HANC from 1960 until his retirement around 2010.
+Rabbi Ouriel Hazan became the principal of HANC's West Hempstead campuses in 2021.

+In 2021, HANC sold its Plainview campus to the founders of Merkaz Academy, a new yeshiva that operates at this site.
+HANC also sold its elementary school building at 609 Hempstead Avenue to Young Israel of West Hempstead.
+In addition to fundraising, proceeds from these sales contributed towards an expanded campus at its Early Childhood Center at 240 Hempstead Avenue, where construction began in June 2024.
+The campus expansion will consolidate all classes grades K through 8 at one site.